ansible/ansible/docs/docsite/rst/playbooks_variables.rst

 In addition to ``vars_prompt`` and ``vars_files``, it is possible to set variables at the command line using the ``--extra-vars`` (or ``-e``) argument.
-Variables can be defined using either as a single quoted string (containing one or more variables), or by referencing a JSON or YAML file containing the variable definitions.
+Variables can be defined using a single quoted string (containing one or more variables), or by referencing a JSON or YAML file containing the variable definitions.
 This is particularly useful when writing a generic release playbook where you may want to pass in the version of the application to deploy.